 Buying a car can be an excellent investment, one that means you’ll likely have reliable transportation for years to come.
-Heading to a dealer, finding a car you love, and taking a test-drive seems like an easy process, too.
+Heading to a dealer, finding a car you love, and taking a test drive seems like an easy process, too.

 The problem is, if that’s all you do, that’s going to cost you money.
 You need to think about all of the details before buying a car, especially if you want to save money on car insurance and loan interest rates.
-You also don’t want to end up with a car that’s not what you expect.

 Here are some of the most common car-buying mistakes people make and how to avoid them.